kubeshop/botkube-docs/docs/features/event-notifications.md

 - run `@Botkube edit SourceBindings` command from the configured channel where Botkube is added.

   When you save the new notification sources, changes are applied once the Botkube is restarted.
 It is an automated process which usually takes a few seconds.

-- For Botkube Cloud: edit Botkube Instance configuration in the Botkube Cloud dashboard.
-- For self-hosted installations: run `helm upgrade` with updated installation command.
+Run `helm upgrade` with updated installation command.

 ### Disable notifications